amasoft-dr/cabinets-react.js/.github/README.md

 render(<App />, document.querySelector("#react-root") );
 ```

-1. Importing **StateProvider** from *cabinets-react*.
+1. Importing **StateProvider** from *kabinets-react*.
 Now all your components have access to the *counterStore*.

 2. Importing the *counterStore* The store we created for this example.

-3. Importing the component that uses Cabinets to store its Global State.
+3. Importing the component that uses kabinets to store its Global State.

 Let's see the code for **Counter.js** component.